MickeyCheng/my-website/README.md

-# my-website
+# My-website

-this is a really awesome website
+This is a really awesome website

-updates made on master on  github before rebase
+Updates made on master on  github before rebase

  Repository Purpose

-This is just a readme file
+This file is just a readme file

+## Purpose

+The purpose of this file is to provide examples on how to use Git and GitHub together.